Graduate Resources

 - Parental influences on the development of anxiety disorders in children

 Kayla is a doctoral student in the Human Development and Family Science program.
-Her advisor and mentor is Dr. Ming Cui.
+Her advisor is Dr. Ming Cui.
 She graduated with her B.A. in Psychology at Meredith College in Raleigh, North Carolina.
 Kayla has worked in a variety of different clinical settings with children, which led to her passion of researching youth populations.
-Her current research focuses on the mental health outcomes of adults who demonstrated socially anxious behavior as children.
+Her current research focuses on how negative mothering attitudes influence childhood anxiety symptoms.
 Kayla plans on going into academia after graduation, with goals to be a research mentor and professor.

 Nick Triplett